Perivel/solid-pod/packages/pod/README.md

 # Solid Pod
 Solid Pod is a plug-and-play Server-Side Rendering solution for SolidJS.
+This repository is the main library.

 ## Installation
 TODO